 The assessment of global warming to date now being larger than previously assessed has no consequence on the assessment of past climate impacts, nor does it generally imply that projected climate impacts are now expected to occur earlier.
 The implications are mainly that the level of warming associated with a particular impact has been revised.
 This has very limited practical implications for the assessment of the benefits of limiting global warming to specific levels, as well as for the urgency of adaptation action.
 For example, impacts that occurred in the period 1986–2005 were previously associated with a GMST increase of 0.61C relative to 1850–1900, relative to AR5 estimates.
 These impacts are now instead associated with a GMST increase of 0.69C, relative to the assessment in this Report.
 The impacts themselves have not changed.
 Similarly, the impacts previously associated with a GMST or GSAT increase of 1.5C will now generally be associated with a slightly different global warming level.
 This is because projections of future warming and its impacts relative to 1850–1900 are normally made by adding projected warming from a recent past baseline to an estimate of the observed warming from 1850–1900, as in AR5 and SR1.5.

 Most of the previously projected impacts and risks associated with global warming of 1.5C have therefore not changed and are still associated with the same level of future warming (0.89C) relative to 1986–2005.
 With this warming now estimated as 0.08C larger than in AR5, the future impacts previously associated with 1.5C warming are now associated with 1.58C warming.
 Similarly, the impacts now associated with 1.5C warming would have previously been associated with 1.42C warming.
-There are exceptions where impacts studies have used a baseline earlier than 1986–2005 (e.g. King et al., 2017), for which the new estimate of the historical warming would mean an earlier occurrence of the projected impacts.
+There are exceptions where impacts studies have used a baseline earlier than 1986–2005 (e.g., King et al., 2017), for which the new estimate of the historical warming would mean an earlier occurrence of the projected impacts.
 However, even in these cases, the ostensible difference in impacts associated with a 0.08C difference in global mean temperature will be small in comparison with the uncertainties.
 There are also substantial uncertainties in regional climate changes and the magnitude of climate impact-drivers projected to occur with global warming of 1.5C (Betts et al., 2018; Seneviratne et al., 2018).
 Furthermore, the time of reaching global warming of 1.5C is subject to uncertainties of approximately ± 10 years associated with uncertainties in climate sensitivity, and ± 3 to 4 years associated with the different SSP forcing scenarios (Section 4.3.4, Table 4.5 see prior discussion).
 There is therefore high confidence that assessment of the magnitude and timing of impacts-related climate quantities at 1.5°C is not substantially affected by the revised estimate of historical global warming.

 The assessment of the implications of limiting global warming to 1.5C compared to 2C will also remain broadly unchanged by the updated estimate of historical warming, as this depends on the relative impacts rather than the absolute impacts at any specific definition of global temperature anomaly (high confidence).